 3) At some points in our lives we all naturally feel jealousy, envy, and greed.
 But Jesus said to give of ourselves and our possessions generously, and with cheer.
 He said our hearts would be with that which we treasure, and that doing for others is more important than our own social status and the size of our storehouses...
 That all resonates with me.

 4) At some points in our lives we all naturally feel unnecessary anxiety, fear, and insecurity.
-But Jesus reminded us not to worry, or be troubled, or afraid; as those negative emotions won't add a single minute to our lives; and instead to exhibit courage and live with a noble purpose.
+But Jesus reminded us not to worry, or be troubled, or afraid; as those negative emotions won't add a single minute to our lives.
+But instead to exhibit courage and live with a noble purpose.
 That all resonates with me.

-When I was young and trying to find my way, these teachings of Jesus, which are contrary to many of our natural instincts, were a light unto my path, and they still are today.
-One could even say that thanks to Jesus I was "saved" (to use evangelical terms) or "enlightened" to use broad spiritual terminology.With that said however, I realize that people have had similar experiences without Christianity, and that's great too.
-You see, I needed something to find me where I was.
-Having been raised Christian, and surrounded by other Christians most of my life, that was the community that helped me explore these things at that time.
-After subsequent exploration and research on Christianity I identified aspects of modern mainstream Christianity which I could not subscribe to or have any degree of certainty about.
+After subsequent exploration and research on Christianity though, I identified aspects of modern mainstream Christianity which I could not subscribe to or have any degree of certainty about.
 For instance, I don’t literally believe stories like Adam & Eve, Noah’s Ark, Jonah, Job, or others like them... at least not literally, and in many cases not even figuratively.
 I think many of these stories limit our spiritual growth and were mostly tribal attempts to harmonize a good God with a challenging (pre-scientific) world.

 Got feedback?
-Feel free to send email or use the comment form below this post.
-You can also join the discussion on facebook or Google+.
+Feel free to use the direct feedback form below this post, or join the discussion on Facebook or Google+.